 I grew up in the Netherlands, and this was my first experience living in another country on my own.
 When I first moved to Australia, most of you didn’t know that I’d spent four months living in Melbourne.
 This interesting metropolis is known for its coffee drinking culture, outstanding arts and cultural events, and wonderful shopping options.

-If you want to do at a true Melbournian city trip, then you must visit the iconic laneways, covered in colorful gravity, sip coffee at hidden coffee shops and spend evenings at one of its many art galleries The city is sophisticated, gritty and known for its 4 seasons in 1 day (be aware) and is a definite must-see when you are heading down under.
+If you want to see what Melbourne is all about, make a city tour of the laneways covered in brilliant gravity, drink coffee at hidden cafés, and spend evenings viewing art galleries.
+The metropolis is sophisticated, gritty, and well-known for its four seasons in one day (be careful), and it’s a must-see while traveling

 Underneath are the basic that should know about when heading to Melbourne.
 Once that is out of the way, we’ll dive into the 3-day itinerary.

 |Electricity||Flat three-pin plug.
 Electrical power in Australia runs on a cycle of 50hz, and a voltage of 230 Volt.|

 |Tipping||In Australia, you don’t have to tip – ever.
 But you can if you want to.|

 In Australia they use the Australian dollar, currently (March 2020), the exchange rate sits around:

 In pretty much all places will accept credit cards.
 Some stalls at the markets do not though, so I do advise to carry some Australian Dollars with you just in case.
 There might also be a couple of smaller stores that do not have an EFTPOS machine.

 Tipping is not expected, though it is customary to round up your restaurant bill to the nearest dollar.
 At more expensive restaurants, it is normal to leave a 5-10% tip.